ymcvalu/fx/README.md

 # fx

-a simple and easy function extension package, with synchronous and asynchronous support.
+a function extension package, with synchronous and asynchronous support.

 > Using type parameters as method receiver is unsupported, liking `func [T] (T) Xxx(...)`, and type's method must have no type parameters, so i can only use the fucking `interface{}`.